 Disparities.

-COVID-19 is a novel virus that demands effective nurse decision-making under unique circumstances.
+COVID-19 is a novel virus that demands effective nurse decision-making under unique

 Nursing professor Christine Nibbelink